open-eid/SiVa/docs/siva3/deployment.md

 ### Horizontal scaling

-Neither the **Siva webapp**, **X-road validation webapp**, nor **Demo wbapp** persist their state in sessions between requests.
+Neither the **Siva webapp**, nor **Demo wbapp** persist their state in sessions between requests.
 Therefore it is possible to install multiple instances of these services behind respective load balancers.